dougbtv/docker-asterisk/README.md

 * Latest current available version of Asterisk 11, certified branch
   * ...More branches to come in the future.
 * Available with `docker pull dougbtv/asterisk`

+## Now with a Travis CI build

+Check out the info on the latest build @ [Travis-CI](https://travis-ci.org/dougbtv/docker-asterisk), it should give you a little confidence that the latest Dockerfile is building properly, and give you a little information about the build (for example, you can check out what modules are compiled in, a la `module show`).

 ## Check out the latest build!